Written by jamie#9248

 - Requires less overall team investment, due to most of the team damage funneled into Klee.
 Therefore very feasible for players not yet at late game levels of investment.

 - Elemental Mastery becomes a very useful offensive stat for Klee, therefore you have more opportunities for overall stronger artifacts.

 - Xingqiu is essentially mandatory support on many other teams, but he is not essential for Klee.
-So this would limit options for your other team, some of which are able to utilize him to a higher overall performance.
+So this would limit options for your other team, some of which are able to utilise him to a higher overall performance.

-- With Xingqiu, rotations are awkward due to his longer cooldowns, and with Mona, hydro application can be poor if rotations are not performed efficiently.
+- With Xingqiu, rotations are awkward due to his longer cooldowns, and with Mona, Hydro application can be poor if rotations are not performed efficiently.

 - Xingqiu support gets substantially better at C6, so not that accessible.

 - It is borderline a requirement for Xingqiu to either wield a Sacrificial Sword or Favonius Sword, so further emphasising that it may not be accessible to be played efficiently.
 Players without these weapons will probably encounter poor uptime, which is extremely detrimental in teams that use both Bennett’s buff and Venti’s Wind’s Grand Ode.